ElucidataInc/polly-docs/docs/Data Lake.md

 **Opening the app**

-Using GTEx card on the Discover portal GTEx tissues can be accessed.
+GTEx respository can be accessed using the GTEx card on Discover.

 ![Polly GTEx](../img/Discover/GTEx.png)